The E-Myth Revisited says that most people starting a business or end being slaves of their own business.

 - People Easily Replaceable?

-The suggestion of hiring low skilled workers on purpose and building systems around it is, well… Quiet a goal that would deserve discussion under the moral and ethical codes.
+The suggestion of hiring low skilled workers on purpose and building systems around it is, well… Quite a goal that would deserve discussion under the moral and ethical codes.

 The E-Myth Revisited – REVIEW